 Technology: The Key to DSRIP Success

-The focus on cost-saving will put more emphasis on programs like the Delivery System Reform and Incentive Payment program (DSRIP) now in place in six states.
-According to the Centers for Medicare and Medicaid Services (CMS), the goal of DSRIP is to “promote community-level collaborations and focus on system reform, specifically to achieve a 25 percent reduction in avoidable hospital use over five years.”
-Accomplishing the goal means providers must collaborate to implement “system transformation, clinical improvement, and population health improvement.”
+This focus on cost containment will likely increase the emphasis on programs like the Delivery System Reform and Incentive Payment (DSRIP) program, currently implemented in six states.
+According to the Centers for Medicare and Medicaid Services (CMS), DSRIP aims to āpromote community-level collaborations and focus on system reform, specifically to achieve a 25 percent reduction in avoidable hospital use over five years.ā To meet this goal, providers must work together to implement āsystem transformation, clinical improvement, and population health improvement.ā

 Collaboration